-A VA streamline refinance.
-Some examples are when a Veteran gets married, divorced, re-married, or another kind of co-borrower changes between the time the home was purchased and the time of the refinance.
+A VA streamline refinance might be used when a veteran gets married, divorced, re-married, or another kind of co-borrower changes between the time the home was purchased and the time of the refinance.

 The general rule of thumb is that the eligible Veteran must remain on the loan.
 It’s the entitlement of the Veteran that makes the VA loan possible.

-Fortunately, there is an exception for when the deceased Veteran and spouse purchased the home as joint borrowers.
+Fortunately, there is an exception for when the deceased veteran and spouse purchased the home as joint borrowers.
 In this case, an IRRRL may be possible even though it’s only the Veteran’s spouse on the loan.

-Here’s what the VA lending handbook says about VA streamlines when the Veteran gets married, divorced, passes away, or changes co-borrowers:
+Here’s what the VA lending handbook says about VA streamlines when the veteran gets married, divorced, passes away, or changes co-borrowers:

 Also keep in mind that the VA lender may require some income documentation when a borrower is removed, such as in the case of divorce or death.
-This is because the lender may want to make sure that the remaining borrower can still make the payments, since the former borrower’s income has stopped.
+This is because the lender may want to make sure that the remaining borrower can still make the payments since the former borrower’s income has stopped.

 There are a lot of things that can happen in life.
 And the ins and outs of VA home loans can be difficult to understand.
-It is my hope this information will help you understand what a VA streamline refinance loan is, the situation in which it is used and how it can apply to you and your relationship status.
+It is my hope this information will help you understand what a VA streamline refinance loan is, the situation in which it is used, and how it can apply to you and your relationship status.